pawe9N/MovieList-App/README.md

 # MovieList-App
 MovieList App was created for purpose of learning Java, JavaFx, FXML and MySQL.
-This app can arrange your movie's and series's schedule into the databse and then you can divide them into watched, watching and to watch sections.
-So your list will be clearer and more readable.
+This app can arrange your movie's and series's schedule into the database.
+After that you can divide them into watched, watching and to watch sections.
+So that your list will be clearer and more readable.

 ## Getting Started